Fix: Could not flush the DNS Resolver Cache

 Users who try to flush the dns cache may receive the error message "Windows IP Configuration Could not flush the DNS Resolver Cache: Function failed during execution".

-The error message is identical on all recent versions of the Windows operating system including Windows 7 and Windows 10.
+The error message is identical on all recent versions of the Windows operating system including Windows 7, Windows 10 and Windows 11.

 The most likely reason for that is that the DNS Client service is deactivated.